sharetribe/flex-docs/src/docs/operator-guides-listings/requiring-approval-for-new-listings/index.md

 </extrainfo>

-Once the operator has reviewed and approved your listing, it will become visible to all users on the marketplace, and they can start interacting with it.
-Remember, there's no automatic notification for this, so you might want to keep an eye on your listing's status.
+Once you have reviewed and approved the listing, it will become visible to all users on the marketplace, and they can start interacting with it.
+Remember, there is no automatic notification when a listing is approved and published.